frsyuki/pg_logical_cdc/README.md

 ```

 It creates a slot named `test_slot` using `wal2json` plugin.
-Then, you can start pg_logical_stream with the slot name:
+Then, you can start pg_logical_cdc with the slot name:

 ```
-pg_logical_stream --slot test_slot
+pg_logical_cdc --slot test_slot
 ```

 You will see JSON outputs when you make changes on tables.